gallinapassus/ArrayInfo/README.md

 for `Element` types conforming to `BinaryInteger&Codable` and `BinaryFloatingPoint&Codable`.

-Concrete type ArrayInfo contains trivial/statistical information about the array/sequence and it's elements.
+Concrete type ArrayInfo contains trivial/statistical information about array/sequence and it's elements.

     import ArrayInfo